It is essential you gain clinical experiences relevant to your intended profession.

 First, you need knowledge for yourself.
 Each of the health professions is uniquely demanding and will require great sacrifices.
 You need to know what is in store for you if you pursue this profession, and that it is for you.

 Second, when you apply to a health professional school, you will need to be convincing when you articulate your motivation and goals.
 A successful applicant will have a consistent record of exploring his or her interest.

 Where to Begin?

 Strong Memorial Hospital (through the Friends of Strong Program) and other area hospitals provide ample opportunity for volunteering.
 Some paid positions are also available at Strong (consult the Student Employment Office for details).
 Consider working at area nursing homes, halfway houses, hospices and other centers where care is provided.
-Many U of R students interested in medicine train as EMTs and volunteer with MERT and/or local volunteer ambulance services.
+Many UR students interested in medicine train as EMTs and volunteer with MERT and/or local volunteer ambulance services.
 Oral Health America also has job, internship and graduate fellowship opportunities.

 How Much Is Enough?

 Some programs, such as veterinary schools or physician assistant programs, require a minimum number of clinical hours as a pre-requisite for admission.
 Still, you should understand that clinical involvement is not something you can “check off” the way you complete a pre-requisite course.
 At the time you apply to your chosen professional schools, you should have a well-developed record of interest in your chosen profession.